-The City of Salisbury updated its Citizen Participation Plan in 2020 to include the new procedures that were authorized by HUD to allow for alternate methods of holding public hearings and expedited public comment periods during disasters and/or emergencies.
-The updated Citizen Participation Plan was approved by the Salisbury City Council at their legislative meeting on May 26, 2020.
+The City of Salisbury updated its Citizen Participation Plan in 2020 to include the new HUD authorized procedures allowing for alternate methods of holding public hearings and expedited public comment periods during disasters and/or emergencies.
+The updated Citizen Participation plans was approved by the Salisbury City Council at their May 26, 2020 legislative meeting.